jose-lopez/bio_ner_tagger/README.md

 event('CCR5',bind,'CXCR4')
 ]).

 Below are some sentences from where the regulatory events came from.
 Our work at the moment is about how to use linguistic features and the spacy's library linguistic facilities, in order to improve the detection of regulatory events in a sentence.
-It is possible to see below that there are some sentences with regulatory events that our code isn't able to detect yet.
+It is possible to see below that there are some sentences with regulatory events (entitiies and their relations), that our code isn't able to detect yet.

 event('CD4',express,'CD4').
 CD4 and GHOST(3)-engineered to express stably CD4 and the chemokine receptors CCR1, CCR2b, CCR3, CCR5, or CXCR4, or the orphan receptors BOB/gpr15 or Bonzo/STRL33/TYMSTR.